036) The Motherless Oven by Rob Davis, finished April 27

 032) Swamp Thing Vol. 4: Seeder by Charles Soule et al, finished April 15

 This was sitting in the library's NEW FICTION section.
 I wasn't that enthralled by earlier collections, but hey!
 Why not?Anyway, it skipped the previous Big Villain and is on to a new one who I think I like better but whom we don't really meet here.
-Till the next one appears on the NEW FICTION shelf!
+Till the next one appears on the NEW FICTION shelf!two days

 Previously in 2014 . . . . :